telpuhova/HashtagFinder/README.md

 # HashTagFinder

-This is an application created to find trending hashtags in specific locations.
+This is an application created to find trending hashtags in different locations across the world.
+It was created to help those interested in being trendy and who are curious in pop culture across multiple geographic locations.

 This is an Epicodus Group Project for JS that focuses on API development.